openvswitch/ovs/Documentation/faq/contributing.rst

     as needed.
 (If you configure with ``--enable-Werror``, as described in :doc:`/intro/install/general`, then it is impossible to miss any warnings.)

-    If you need to add an OpenFlow vendor extension message for a vendor that doesn't yet have any extension messages, then you will also need to edit ``build-aux/extract-ofp-msgs``.
+    To add an OpenFlow vendor extension message (aka experimenter message) for a vendor that doesn't yet have any extension messages, you will also need to edit ``build-aux/extract-ofp-msgs`` and at least ``ofphdrs_decode()`` and ``ofpraw_put__()`` in ``lib/ofp-msgs.c``.
+OpenFlow doesn't standardize vendor extensions very well, so it's hard to make the process simpler than that.
+(If you have a choice of how to design your vendor extension messages, it will be easier if you make them resemble the ONF and OVS extension messages.)

 Q: How do I add support for a new field or header?

-    A: Add new members for your field to ``struct flow`` in ``lib/flow.h``, and add new enumerations for your new field to ``enum mf_field_id`` in ``lib/meta-flow.h``, following the existing pattern.
-Also, add support to ``miniflow_extract()`` in ``lib/flow.c`` for extracting your new field from a packet into struct miniflow, and to ``nx_put_raw()`` in ``lib/nx-match.c`` to output your new field in OXM matches.
+    A: Add new members for your field to ``struct flow`` in ``lib/flow.h``, and add new enumerations for your new field to ``enum mf_field_id`` in ``include/openvswitch/meta-flow.h``, following the existing pattern.
+If
+    the field uses a new OXM class, add it to OXM_CLASSES in ``build-aux/extract-ofp-fields``.
+Also, add support to
+    ``miniflow_extract()`` in ``lib/flow.c`` for extracting your new field from a packet into struct miniflow, and to ``nx_put_raw()`` in ``lib/nx-match.c`` to output your new field in OXM matches.
 Then recompile